Indictments Handed Down In Mid Mo. For Synthetic Marijuana Sales

-Federal prosecutors have announced a broader crackdown on central Missouri businesses that allegedly sold synthetic marijuana.
+Federal prosecutors are cracking down on businesses in mid Missouri that allegedly sold synthetic marijuana.

-The indictments were not announced until Friday because of the previous partial federal government shutdown.
+The indictments were handed down earlier this month, but were not announced until Friday due to the recent partial government shutdown.